pearsonlab/BinaryStim/README.md

-# BinaryStim
-Repository for code and figures associated with the paper 'Online Neural Connectivity Estimation with Noisy Group Testing'
+Repository for code and figures associated with the paper 'Online Neural Connectivity Estimation with Noisy Group Testing'.

 ## Requirements
+Our algorithm is implemented using only a few libraries: numpy, cupy (for GPU), and matplotlib (for plotting).
+We used python version 3.6.10 and conda to install these libraries.
-We recommend using conda to create a new environment with these dependencies.
+We provide an environment file for use with conda to create a new environment with these few requirements.
 The code has only been tested with the specified libraries and versions.
 ```
-    conda create --name binarystim --file requirements.txt
+    conda env create --file environment.yml
     conda activate binarystim
 ```